jovotech/jovo-framework/integrations/ttscache-s3/docs/README.md

 And the audio source URL will be: `https://mybucket-public.s3.amazonaws.com/tts/en/polly-matthew-a4a1acc36c97d06fe092511f0e2655e3.mp3`

-NOTE: You may want to create an S3 lifecycle rule to delete the cached audio files from the bucket that are older than a certain number of days.
+You may want to create an S3 lifecycle rule to delete the cached audio files from the bucket that are older than a certain number of days.
 Use a filter to limit the rule to the TTS folder.